Uttara123/datasciencecoursera/getandcleandata/README.md

 ## parameters
 no parameters need be passed to the script

+## output
+creates a file final.txt in 'all' directory

 ## flow
 * creates a directory named "all" to store merged data
 * merges each of X_ , y_ subject_ files from test and train directories